flux-framework/PerfFlowAspect/docs/UpcomingFeatures.rst

-Upcoming features include the ability to enable and disable PerfFlowAspect with an environment variable, and also allow for collection of other statistics, such as CPU usage, memory usage, and GPU utilization.
+Upcoming features include the ability to enable and disable PerfFlowAspect with an environment variable, and also allow for collection of other statistics, such as GPU utilization.
 Please follow our GitHub issues page for learning about upcoming features, as well as for suggesting new features for PerfFlowAspect.